Merilyn

 Project assistant: Presley Joy Paget (PJP) @presleyjoypaget

 Birds and twins on my mind, and a wish to make something beautiful for this time without over-thinking it.
+A nod to my early artistic roots.

-Stati d'Animo
+Stati d'animo

 Sydney Airport at Work Program.
 Commissioned by Sydney Airport Corporation Ltd. Installed October 2006.